-For the five-year average panel, t stands for 1 (for 1976-1980), 2 (for 1981-1985), ..., 8 (for 2011-2015) covering the last four decades. i denotes countries (1, 2, ..., 105).
-AG{it} is a dependent variable, an indicator of agricultural productivity.
-We use either (i) log agricultural value added per worker, (ii) the first difference of log agricultural value added per worker or (iii) agricultural TFP growth as a proxy for AG{it} .
+For the five-year average panel, t stands for 1 (for 1976-1980), 2 (for 1981-1985), ..., 8 (for 2011-2015) covering the last four decades. i denotes countries (1, 2, ..., 105). $AG{it}$ is a dependent variable, an indicator of agricultural productivity.
+We use either (i) log agricultural value added per worker, or (ii) the first difference of log agricultural value added per worker as a proxy for $AG{it}$ .
 We will take the lag of agricultural transformation indices given that the they are likely to be endogenous and using its values will partly mitigate the problem of endogeneity, while we will use IV or system GMM to address the issue more rigorously.
-Here AT{it-1} indicates the first lag of a vector of agricultural transformation, namely, the commercialisation index (or in a few specifications, the share of cereal or non-cereal products in the total agricultural value added), the agricultural openness index, and the product diversification index.
-X'{it-1} is a vector of explanatory variables: land area, population density, the fragility index, trade openness, and labour force with secondary education. μ_i is the country-specific unobservable term, such as, the institutional capacity or the cultural factor, influencing AG{it} . ε{it} is an error term, independent and identically distributed (i.i.d.).
+Here $AT{it-1}$ indicates the first lag of a vector of agricultural transformation, namely, the commercialisation index (or in a few specifications, the share of cereal or noncereal products in the total agricultural value added), the agricultural openness index, and the product diversification index. $X'{it-1}$ is a vector of explanatory variables: land area, population density, the fragility index, trade openness, and labour force with secondary education. $\mu_i$ is the country-specific unobservable term, such as, the institutional capacity or the cultural factor, influencing $AG{it}$ . $\varepsilon{it}$ is an error term, independent and identically distributed (i.i.d.).
 This equation is estimated by either pooled OLS, FE or RE model.
-We will repeat the same regressions for a subset of the countries, Asia, Latin America and Caribbean and Sub-Saharan separately to see how the effects of AT{it-1} are different for different regions.
+We will repeat the same regressions for a subset of the countries, Asia, Latin America and Caribbean and Sub-Saharan separately to see how the effects of $AT{it-1}$ are different for different regions.